Thomas Partey Case: Reason 4th Accuser Came Forward Late Explained

 Why Partey's 4th accuser came forward late

-During a hearing held on Friday, March 13, at Westminster Magistrates’ Court in the United Kingdom, prosecutors revealed that the fourth complainant decided to speak up only after earlier allegations against the footballer became public.
+During a hearing held on Friday, March 13, at Westminster Magistrates’ Court in the United Kingdom, prosecutors said that the fourth complainant decided to speak up only after earlier allegations against the footballer became public.

 Read also